richelbilderbeek/Cer2016/README.md

 ## Workflow

-On Peregrine, from the root folder:
+On Peregrine, from the `Cer2016` root folder:

 ```
-./scripts/run.sh
+cd scripts
+./run.sh
 ```

 It will send an email when finished.

-On your local computer, copy all parameter files to it:

 ## How to create the test examples?